scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 For example, ISDs are fundamental to achieve transparency, routing scalability, fault isolation, and fast propagation of routing information.
 No existing protocol provides such concept, motivating the existence of the control plane.

 ## Forwarding - Data Plane {#data-plane}
-SCION is an inter-domain network architecture and as such does not interfere with intra-domain forwarding.
-This corresponds to the practice today where ASes use an intra-domain protocol of their choice (i.e., OSPF, IS-IS, MPLS, ...).
-SCION therefore re-uses the intra-domain network fabric to provide connectivity among its infrastructure services, border routers, and end hosts, minimising changes to the internal infrastructure.
+The SCION data plane is responsible for inter-domain packet forwarding between ASes.

-SCION routers are deployed at the network edge.
+SCION routers are deployed at their network edge.
 They receive and validate SCION packets from neighbours, then they use their intra-domain forwarding information to transmit packets to the next border router or SCION end host.

 SCION packets are at the network layer (layer-3), and the SCION header sits in between the transport and link layer.
 The header contains a variable type and length end-host address, and can therefore carry any address (IPv4, IPv6, ...).
 In addition, end-host addresses only need to be unique within an AS, and can be, in principle, reused.
 In early deployments, intra-AS SCION packets are sometimes encapsulated into an IP packet, for backwards compatibility.

+### Provided to Other Components
+The SCION data plane provides path-aware connectivity to applications.
+The SCION stack on an end host, therefore, takes application requirements as an input (i.e., latency, bandwidth, a list of trusted ASes, ... ), and crafts packets containing an appropriate path to a given destination.
+Exposing capabilities of path-aware networking to upper layers remains an open question.
+As an example, PANAPI (Path-Aware Networking API) {{slides-113-taps-panapi}} aims at making path-awareness and multipath to the transport layer at end hosts.

-### Key Properties in Relationship to Existing Protocols {#existing-protocols}
+### Key Properties
-Thanks to its data plane, SCION achieves properties that are difficult to achieve when exclusively extending existing protocols.

 - *Path selection.* In SCION, end hosts select inter-domain network paths, rather than routers.
 The end hosts are empowered to make end-to-end path choices based on application requirements.
 This means that routers do not carry the burden of making enhanced routing or forwarding decisions.

 - *Scalability.* SCION routers can efficiently forward packets without the need to look up forwarding tables or keeping per-connection state.
 Routers only need to verify  MACs in hop fields.
 This operation is based on modern block ciphers such as AES, can be computed faster than performing a memory lookup and is widely supported in modern CPUs.
 Routers, therefore, do not require expensive and energy-intensive dedicated hardware, and can be deployed on off-the-shelf hardware.
 Lack of forwarding tables also implies that the growing size of forwarding tables is of no concern to SCION.
 Additionally, routers that keep state of network information can suffer from denial-of-service (DoS) attacks exhausting the router’s state {{SCHUCHARD2011}}, which is less of a problem to SCION.